 At launch the Apple Watch 2 (or Apple Watch Series 2 if we're being picky) raised a couple of questions: was it a big enough upgrade to beat the first Watch, and had Apple done enough to make a smartwatch a necessity, rather than just a novel luxury?

 The answers: Apple delivered a lot of the tech upgrades we wanted: including a new water-resistant design, a GPS chip on board for tracking your runs, a swim tracker and a much faster processor.

 There was a new white ceramic finish too – to take the place of the extortionately expensive gold Apple Watch Edition – to add an element of 'luxury' to proceedings, with the Hermes band making an appearance again to keep the top cost of the Watch 2 higher.

-The second Apple Watch was also the poster child for watchOS 3 and has since benefited from the subsequent arrival of watchOS 4, which radically improves the functionality of the device – so with it's second-gen smartwatch did Apple solve the issues that prevented the original Watch becoming the must-have gadget of the year?
+The second Apple Watch was also the poster child for watchOS 3 and has since benefited from the subsequent arrival of watchOS 4 and watchOS 5, which radically improves the functionality of the device – so with it's second-gen smartwatch did Apple solve the issues that prevented the original Watch becoming the must-have gadget of the year?